silverchris/mazda-cmu-documentation/failsafe-boot.md

 ## Booting the kernel
 After the kernel image is loaded into memory, IBC2 then looks for the start of the kernel image header.
 Using the data contained in the header to locate the start of the kernel, the kernel command line, and initramfs image start and end.

-It uses these valeus to create a device tree, and then boots the kernel.
+It uses these values to create a device tree, and then boots the kernel.